kdeckr/wintr.mx/readme.md

 ## Features
 Here's what I would like to accomplish in constructing this site with [Liam](https://github.com/babymango):
 - HTML5 audio player that plays through each album, compatible in all modern browsers
-- Tracklist and album information read from ID3 tags rather than coded manually
+- Tracklist and album information read from ~~ID3 tags~~ filenames, not coded manually
 - Responsive scaling to support all devices
 - Apt animations for all transitions of states
 - Efficient code use and quick load times